 The short answer is yes.
 The FDA’s guidance states that workflows, such as batch records and control records are an intended use of a computer system, which needs to be checked through validation.
 It goes on to say that if you validate your computer system, but do not validate it for its intended use, you cannot know if your workflow is running correctly.

-Any changes to computerized MPCRs or other records as well as the input of laboratory data into computerized records must be completed only by authorized personnel.
-The FDA recommends that whenever possible, you should use technology to restrict the ability to alter specifications, process parameters or manufacturing and testing methods (e.g., limiting permissions for specific tasks and types of data).
+Any changes to computerized master production and control records (MPCRs) or other records as well as the input of laboratory data into computerized records must be completed only by authorized personnel.
+The FDA recommends that whenever possible, you should use technology to restrict the ability to alter specifications, process parameters, or manufacturing and testing methods (e.g., limiting permissions for specific tasks and types of data).

 All data generated to satisfy a CGMP requirement is a CGMP record.
 The data integrity guidance states that in order to comply with CGMP requirements with manufacturing processes, you must document or save recorded data at the time a task or process is performed.
 Also, all data that is recorded and maintained cannot be modified or discarded.

-The FDA is determined to ensure that consumers have confidence in the quality, safety and effectiveness of health care products.
+The FDA is determined to ensure that consumers have confidence in the quality, safety, and effectiveness of health care products.
 In pursuing that initiative, the agency will continue to ramp up its enforcement of data integrity compliance guidelines.
-That said, companies are urged to implement digitized technologies designed to automatically prevent omission, incorrect entry, unauthorized alteration, etc. of data.
+That said, companies are urged to implement digitized technologies, such as an electronic document management system (EDMS), designed to automatically prevent omission, incorrect entry, unauthorized alteration, etc. of data.

-To learn more about a technology-driven approach to not only ensuring data integrity, but turning data management into a business accelerator, download MasterControl’s exclusive “The Ultimate Guide to Connected Quality Data.”
+To learn more about a technology-driven approach to not only ensuring data integrity, but turning data management into a business accelerator, download MasterControl’s “Connecting Quality Data to Overcome Pharma’s 3 Toughest Challenges.”